mvemjsun/RSpec_fun_presentation/README_Part_2.md

-    should provide way to add an account should provide way to update an account should provide way to get account details should raise Account not found exception when we search for an account
+    should provide way to add an account should provide way to update an account should provide way to get account details should raise Account not found exception when we search for an unknown account

 Bank account
   Invalid account attributes